 Please note that this page does include some affiliate links.
 This means I receive compensation from the product or service when you make a purchase.
 This does not mean you pay more for something, in fact, some times I am offering a discount code or promotion to help you save some money.
 In no way is the cost higher because it is a referral.
 Again, everything on this page is something I personally use or know about by directing friends to use and they have a positive experience with.

 Betterment: Betterment was one of the first of the robo-advisors.
 They do it all for you – build you a portfolio, invest your money, rebalance, tax-loss harvest, and more.
 All you have to do is answer a few questions and link your checking account.
-I’ve been using them since 2014 and love everything about them.
 You can read my complete review for more information.
-If they are a fit for you, they are offering 6 months free when you sign up!
+You can click here to sign up!

 Personal Capital: While I don’t use Personal Capital to invest (even though you do have the option to), I do use their free software to track all of my investments.
 Once I link my accounts, I see all of my account balances in one place.
 I also see my asset allocation, cash flow and net worth.
 But the best part is that I see how much fees are costing me when it comes to my investments.
 Trust me, it’s an eye-opening experience.
 You can read more about Personal Capital in my full review.
 Personal Capital is 100% free to use, so sign up today and make sure your investments are building wealth for you.